Parametric Shape Optimization using the Support Function: Applications

-Using the parametrization based on the support function we compute numerically rotors of minimal area in dimension two and rotors of minimal volume in dimension three.
-Computations of optimal rotors in dimension two were also made in \cite{BHcw12}, while the computations in dimension three are new, up to the authors' knowledge.
-We note that rotors of maximal area and volume are the inscribed disc and the inscribed ball, respectively.
-Some results are depicted in Figures \ref{fig:rotors2D} and \ref{fig:rotors3D}.
-We do not repeat the numerical framework, since we used the same algorithm as in the case of constant-width constraint computations made in Section \ref{sec:cw}.
-In each case we consider an optimization problem depending only on the non-zero coefficients describing the rotors and we impose discrete convexity constraints like described in Section \ref{eigs}.
 The computations presented in Figure \ref{fig:rotors3D} are made for solids with inradius equal to $0.5$, corresponding to an inscribed ball of diameter $1$.
-Compared to the volume of the sphere $B$ with unit diameter which is equal to $\pi/6=0.5236$ the minimal volume found numerically of a rotor in the tetrahedron and the octahedron circumscribed to the same ball $B$ are $0.3936$ and $0.5041$.
+Compared to the volume of the ball $B$ with unit diameter which is equal to $\pi/6=0.5236$ the minimal volume found numerically of a rotor in the tetrahedron and the octahedron circumscribed to the same ball $B$ are $0.3936$ and $0.5041$, respectively.
 Numerical minimizers for the tetrahedron and octahedron seem to be symmetric under a rotation of angle $2\pi/5$.
 This is due to the fact that the only coefficients which may change the geometry of the rotors correspond to the spherical harmonics of order $2$ or of order $5$.
-We recall that changing coefficients for spherical harmonics of order $1$ correspond to translations.
+We recall that changing coefficients for spherical harmonics of order $1$ corresponds to translations.
 In particular, when searching for minimal rotors in the tetrahedron using only spherical harmonics of order $1$ and $2$ we get a radially symmetric minimizer of volume $0.4024$ which is slightly larger than the result including spherical harmonics of order $5$.

-We note that when taking the midpoints of the edges of the regular tetrahedron we obtain a regular octahedron with the same inradius.
-Therefore rotors in the octahedron are also rotors for the tetrahedron which was already apparent from the characterization using the spherical harmonic coefficients.